Glickenhaus SCG 007 LMH: Background

 Following the introduction of the new Le Mans Hypercar regulations in June 2018, American film producer and company founder James Glickenhaus revealed his interest in entering a sports prototype, believing that the new regulations that were set to replace the outgoing LMP1 ruleset were a "natural and wonderful direction to take".
 He stressed that although there was interest in developing a car to compete, the company would need a significant level of investment.
 Glickenhaus previously expressed interest in creating a sports prototype in 2014, showcasing sketches of a race car based on the Ferrari P4/5, a car he commissioned with Pininfarina.

 A month later on July 27, 2018, Scuderia Cameron Glickenhaus announced their entrance into the FIA World Endurance Championship, officially presenting the car they would race with, called the SCG 007 LMH.
 Glickenhaus would be the first manufacturer to commit to the new Le Mans Hypercar regulations and in turn develop the first non-hybrid car in the class.
 The SCG 007 LMH's chassis was developed in collaboration with Podium Advanced Technologies.
 Sauber Motorsport provided aerodynamics expertise and wind tunnel access, and Joest Racing helped with logistics and operational assistance for the team during competition.
 It uses a bespoke 3.5-liter twin-turbocharged V8 developed by French engine manufacturer Pipo Moteurs based on their inline-4 engines used in the FIA World Rally Championship.

-Testing commenced at Vallelunga Circuit on February 2021, where the car also made its public debut, driven by Romain Dumas.
+Testing commenced at Vallelunga Circuit in February 2021, where the car also made its public debut, driven by Romain Dumas.
 He, along with Ryan Briscoe, and Richard Westbrook were confirmed to be driving the SCG 007 LMH in the team's debut at the 2021 8 Hours of Portimão.
 Pipo Derani, Gustavo Menezes, and Olivier Pla were confirmed to be driving a second entry in the next race at the 2021 6 Hours of Monza.
 Franck Mailleux also joined the team at Monza as part of the #709 team substituting Briscoe, and was later transferred to the #708 car ahead of the 2021 24 Hours of Le Mans, replacing Menezes.